 Negative numbers use a 1 in the sign bit then store the magnitude of the value in the rest.
+Typically the sign bit is the highest-order bit.

-Straightforward, makes some sense:
+This idea is very straightforward, and makes some sense in practice:

 - You want to negate a value, you just switch its sign bit. - You want to see if a value is negative, just look at the one bit